KILTprotocol/docs/docs/chain/collator.md

 :::warning

-These steps should be followed only once a collator node has successfully linked a session key to its address by following the steps above.
+These steps should be followed only once a collator node has successfully linked a session key to its address and has synced the parachain and relaychain states by following the steps above.

 :::